How AI Improves OCR: What Makes AI-Native OCR Better Than Legacy Systems

 1. Pick the right format

-• If you need searchable text plus key fields, run two jobs or store both structured and a lightweight markdown pass.
+If you need both searchable text and structured fields, run two jobs or store both the structured output and a markdown pass.

-• JSON Schema for exact shapes; templates for centrally managed configs.
+Use JSON Schema when you need exact control over output structure, or templates for centrally managed configurations.

 import { LeapOCR } from "leapocr";